Installation Guide#

 Prerequisites#

-2. Install PyTorch for your compute platform (such as CUDA, ROCM, and CPU).
-Ensure that the version of PyTorch is 2.2.0 or higher.
+2. Install PyTorch for your compute platform (such as CUDA, ROCm, and CPU).

 Note

-Step 1: Download and unzip 📥*quark-*.zip* which has a wheel package in it.
-You can download wheel package 📥*quark-*.whl* directly.
+Step 1: Download and unzip 📥*amd_quark-*.zip* which has a wheel package in it.
+You can download wheel package 📥*amd_quark-*.whl* directly.

 Directory Structure of the zip file: